kosbarts/Commissioner/README.md

 **Design vs Production source file**

 TTFautohint doesn't like components which have been flipped.
-Commissioner-Variable.glyphs is the working design file with all components kept in place.
+Commissioner.glyphs is the working design file with all components kept in place.
 If you are planning to make changes in the desing you should work on this one.
+The file features 2 (two) sets of 54 instances, with one set activated.

-For production it is suggested to copy the file and rename it to Commissioner-Variable-production.glyphs which is the file name that the Builds use.
-Add the script `sources/helpers/decompose-transformed-components.py` to your Glyphs scripts folder and run it before production.
+For production it is suggested to copy the file and rename it accordingly to a file name that the Builds use.
+Rename to:
+- Commissioner-production.glyphs .
+Keep the active instances.
+The file can be used to generate either the variable font, or the static ttf's, or both.
+The instances are named so that they can produce the static ttf's in 3 subfamilies.
+The variable font during the build will be patched automatically (vf_patch.ttx) to add the STAT table, and amend the name and fvar table.
+- Commissioner-Variable-production.glyphs .
+Deactivate the active instances and activate the second set of instances.
+The file can be used to produce just the variable font.
+The second sets of instances are named in a variable friendly way so that there is no need to patch the fvar table during production.
+The variable font during the build process will be patched automatically (vf_Variablepatch) to add the STAT table and amend the name table.

+After you copy and rename the new file, add the script `sources/helpers/decompose-transformed-components.py` to your Glyphs scripts folder, reload scripts (opt+sft+cmd+Y), and run it on the new file before production.
 Affected glyphs show up in a new tab and you should check for any compatability issues.

 **Building the fonts**